sa-mw-dach/manuela/docs/QUICKSTART.md

 Use the Argo CD UI to follow the installation.

 You might run into issues with the AMQ operator installation when this guide a a bit outdated.
-Check in the OpenShift Admin Ui ind the chancel, that is define in `config/templates/manuela/messaging/amq-operator-subscription.yaml` is still available.
+Check with the OpenShift Administrator Console, if the update chancel, that is defined in `config/templates/manuela/messaging/amq-operator-subscription.yaml` is still available for the AMQ operator.

 ### Install the line dashboard component